e-c-k-e-r/vall-e/README.md

 * [x] train and release a serviceable model for finetuning against.
   - LoRA tests shows it's already very capable, although there's room for higher quality (possibly in better NAR training).
 * [ ] train and release a ***good*** zero-shot model.
-  - ~~this should, hopefully, just simply requires another epoch or two for `ar+nar-llama-8`, as the foundation seems rather robust now.~~
+  - ~~this might need a better training paradigm with providing similar enough input prompts to a given output response.~~
-  - this might need a better training paradigm with providing similar enough input prompts to a given output response.
+    - this might have just needed a better dataset + a better input prompt "sampling" method
 * [ ] well-integrated training through the Web UI (without the kludge from ai-voice-cloning)
 * [x] ~~explore alternative setups, like a NAR-only model~~
   - the current experiment of an AR length-predictor + NAR for the rest seems to fall apart...